Analysis | Tests of Biden’s leadership, and GOP’s willingness to cooperate, come quickly

 Administration officials, including the president, White House Chief of Staff Ron Klain, Deese and others, are engaged in discussions with lawmakers of both parties, probing where there are real opportunities for GOP support.
 But they do not have unlimited time, given the urgency of the moment.

-Already, there is talk among some Democrats about overcoming Republican opposition to the package by using the budgetary tool known as reconciliation to pass the Biden plan with a simple majority, rather than the otherwise-needed 60 votes.
+Already there is talk among some Democrats about overcoming Republican opposition to the package by using the budgetary tool known as reconciliation to pass the Biden plan with a simple majority, rather than the otherwise-needed 60 votes.
 Reconciliation has been used by presidents of both parties to enact major policy priorities.

 Few people in the administration understand the dynamics of all this better than Biden.
 He knows the legislative process intimately, having worked it from both ends of Pennsylvania Avenue.
 He also recognizes the economic necessities of moving quickly from the work he did in the early weeks of the Obama administration as officials pushed the president’s stimulus package through Congress.